shapeintheglass/DanielleRandomizer/modinfo.md

 [size=4]Randomize station[/size]

 This option shuffles the connections between various sections of the station, resulting in a new exploration experience.
-If this option is selected, a simple graph of the new station is generated as station_connectivity.png.
+If this option is selected, the book "Hands-On Electronics" in Morgan's apartment and "Too Far, Too Fast I" in Morgan's office will be replaced with a book called "Station Connectivity Debug Info" that describes the new layout of the station.

-To prevent some soft lock situations, some connections are not randomized.
-This includes:
+To prevent some soft lock situations (and reduce confusion), there are some restrictions on generated stations:

 [list]
-[*]Doors to/from Deep Storage
-[*]Doors to/from Crew Quarters
-[*]Doors to/from Hardware Labs
-[*]Doors to/from Psychotronics
-[*]All exterior airlocks
+[*]Deep Storage will always be connected to the Arboretum [*]All exterior airlocks will stay the same
-[/list]

-You may be able to use this knowledge to your advantage.
-In addition, the Arboretum/Life Support connections to the Lobby main lift can only be swapped with each other.
+[*]The Arboretum/Life Support connections to the Lobby main lift can only be swapped with each other [*]Hardware Labs / Crew Quarters can only be swapped with each other [/list]

 Also of note is that some level transition doors will still require keycards or quest progression in order to use.
-This includes:
+These are:

 [list]
 [*]General Access keycard - Unlocks Lobby --> Psychotronics and Lobby --> Shuttle Bay doors.
 Obtained by completing "Through a Glass Darkly".
 [*]Crew Quarters keycard - Unlocks Arboretum --> Crew Quarters.
 Obtained from Zachary West's corpse in front of the Deep Storage door.
 [*]Fuel Storage keycard - Unlocks Shuttle Bay --> GUTS and GUTS --> Shuttle Bay doors.
 Obtained from Brittany LaValley's corpse in Fuel Storage (GUTS).
-[*]Deep Storage - Still requires Danielle Sho's voice samples from Crew Quarters in order to unlock.
+[*]Deep Storage - Requires Danielle Sho's voice samples from Crew Quarters in order to unlock.
 [/list]

-This option includes two "backup plans" in case the main quest has been soft locked by sequence breaking.
+Other minor QoL changes made by this option:

 [list]
-[*]Crew Quarters - Morgan's apartment will contain Morgan's arming key fabrication plan, and Alex's apartment will contain Alex's arming key fabrication plan, as well as the Prototype Nullwave fabrication plan.
-[*]Bridge - Jada Mark's desk will contain the fabrication plans for the arming keys and prototype nullwave inside the right drawer.
+[*]A "backup plan" - In case the main quest has been soft locked, Jada Mark's desk in the bridge will contain the fabrication plans for the arming keys and prototype nullwave inside the right drawer.
+[*]You can walk through Apex kill walls without dying.
+This is another failsafe in case they block your way.
+[*]Certain doors in Psychotronics have been unlocked to allow traversing it in either direction.
+[*]The reactor door in the Power Plant and the containment chamber in Psychotronics are unlocked to allow installing the endgame items in case you get them early.
 [/list]

 Normally, you must obtain Morgan's arming key via Deep Storage, followed by Alex's arming key and the prototype nullwave by rebooting the reactor and dealing with Dahl.
 Some quick tips: